 In areas with a hot, dry climate there is a high risk of fires.
-These areas are sometimes subject to government rules requiring among other things the muffler must be equipped with an approved type of spark arrestor screen.
+These areas are sometimes controlled by legislation and requirements that among other things the muffler must be equipped with an approved type of spark arrestor screen.